LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/introduction.md

 Anyone new to **DAP⇨flow** will need read [**📚Before you begin**](../dap-airflow/onboarding/begin).

-Thereafter, Data Analysts do not need to read every documents in the order they are listed below, especially if they are already familiar with the ***AWS Management Console*** and have used ***Amazon Athena*** before.
+Thereafter, Data Analysts do not need to read every document in the order they are listed below, especially if they are already familiar with the ***AWS Management Console*** and have used ***Amazon Athena*** before.

 Data Analysts are encouraged to think about what they need to do before deciding which document to read next.
-For example, if they have a ***legacy SQL query*** that they want to migrate to **DAP⇨flow**, they might jump straight to [**📚Prototype legacy transforms**](../dap-airflow/onboarding/prototype-legacy-transforms).
+For example, if they have a ***legacy SQL query*** that they want to migrate to **DAP⇨flow**, they could jump straight to [**📚Prototype legacy transforms**](../dap-airflow/onboarding/prototype-legacy-transforms).

 #### ***"We* ♡ *your feedback!"***
 Your continuous feedback enables us to improve **DAP⇨flow** and our ***Data Analytics Platform*** service.
 Survey links are provided at the end of each onboarding document.